Gelbe Flecken

 Tropical plants benefit from regular misting or the use of a humidifier.

-Measures for yellow spots
+Measures to take in case of yellow spots

 1. Check water balance:

-Check the soil: is it too dry or too wet?
+Check the soil: Is it too dry or too wet?
 Adjust watering accordingly.

 2. Fertilize: